fametrano/bbt/regtest-lab/README.md

   $ bitcoin-cli generatetoaddress
   ```

-To go beyond this short lab class, please see <https://github.com/dginst/Learning-Bitcoin-from-the-Command-Line>
+To go beyond this short lab, please see <https://github.com/dginst/Learning-Bitcoin-from-the-Command-Line>